Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 is contained in a single .cpp file.
 This is unlike a typical codebase that has several different .cpp files with associated .h files.
-Instead of several small .cpp files that are navigated using a project directory borwser, we use a large single .cpp file that contains a large number of functions.
+Instead of several small .cpp files that are navigated using a project directory browser, we use a large single .cpp file that contains a large number of functions.
 The source editor mode implemented here is designed to navigate this large set of C functions (this is a 5000+ line codefile).